mehdihosseinimoghadam/MehdiHosseiniMoghadam.github.io/_posts/2022-04-17-Catalan-Text-To-Speech.md

 <br>

-More model generated voices with Catalan Text To Speech
+More model generated voices with Catalan Text To Speech (Long and challenging sentences)

 Text                 | WaveRNN            |